GSA/ficam-arch/_includes/index.md

 ## Introduction
-Welcome to official website for the FICAM Architecture!
+Welcome to the _in-progress_ site for the Federal ICAM Architecture!
 This page is your first stop for learning about FICAM, understanding the FICAM Architecture, and contributing to its development.

 #### What is ICAM?